Can Type 2 Diabetes, Pre-Diabetes, and Insulin Resistance be Reversed? YES.

 Generally, the body is sensitive to insulin and is released when you eat a meal.
 The amount of insulin released is in proportion to how much sugar and carbohydrates are eaten and keeps your blood sugar in the normal range.
 When a person continually eats a large amount of sugar, refined carbohydrates, and processed foods, the body has a mechanism to make large amounts of insulin but the body becomes resistant so as to not develop blood sugars that are too low.

 Insulin resistance is the first sign of type 2 diabetes and the person’s blood sugar may be completely normal and the hgbA1c is also normal.
 The hgbA1c or sometimes called, A1c is a blood test that shows an average of the person’s blood sugar over 2-3 months of time.
 The first test that can diagnose insulin resistance is a fasting blood insulin level, Normal levels are below 25 however ideal levels are 5 or less.

-The natural approach for treatment and prevention of insulin resistance, which can lead to pre-diabetes and Type 2 diabetes starts with nutrition, weight loss, exercise and stress management.
+The natural approach for treatment and prevention of insulin resistance, which can lead to pre-diabetes and Type 2 diabetes starts with nutrition, weight loss, exercise, and stress management.
 Holistic and Integrative practitioners also put an emphasis on spiritual health.
-Many integrative practitioners believe weight loss and optimal health is achieved 75% with nutrition and 25% with exercise.
-It is imperative to assess and balance emotional, mental and spiritual health to achieve the nutrition and exercise goals.
+Many integrative practitioners believe weight loss and optimal health is achieved 75 percent with nutrition and 25 percent with exercise.
+It is imperative to assess and balance emotional, mental, and spiritual health to achieve the nutrition and exercise goals.